 At Slated, every script is independently covered by three readers (who are they?), all of whom have undergone Slated's months-long story analysis training process to learn our specific manner of review.
-In addition to providing a synopsis and three unique loglines, each reader independently evaluates the material's effectiveness in the following ten categories, illustrated in the sample table below:
+In addition to providing a synopsis and three unique loglines, each reader independently evaluates the material's effectiveness in the following Ten Categories, illustrated in the sample table below:

-In addition to assigning scores for individual categories, each reader is asked to issue an overall recommendation for the script (Strong Pass, Pass, Consider, Recommend, and Strong Recommend), supported by an Overall paragraph which summarizes their decision.
-Generally speaking, a "Pass" is given when the reader feels the script could benefit from some revision prior to being shared with financiers.
+In addition to assigning scores for individual categories, each reader is asked to issue an overall recommendation for the script (Strong Pass, Pass, Consider, Recommend, or Strong Recommend), supported by an Overall paragraph which summarizes their decision.
+Generally speaking, a "Pass" is given when the reader feels the script would benefit from further development prior to being shared with producers and financiers.
 A "Consider" is given to material the reader feels investors could consider financing in its present state, with some reservations.
-"Recommends" are reserved for screenplays that the reader feels are ready for financing, with little or no revision.
-And - on opposite ends of the spectrum - a "Strong Pass" is issued to scripts whose structure or formatting issues notably distract from the story, while a "Strong Recommend" is issued to scripts that not only display healthy story mechanics, but which make transcendent contributions to the subject matter or genre.When coverage is submitted, the individual scores and overall decisions are processed through an algorithm which weights each section based on degree of importance.
-For example, "Originality" is not weighted as strongly as "Character;" nor is "Tone" as important as "Conflict."
+"Recommends" are reserved for screenplays that the reader feels are ready for production, with little or no revision.
+A "Strong Pass" is issued to scripts whose structure or formatting issues notably distract from the story.
+A "Strong Recommend" is issued to scripts that not only display a mastery of story mechanics, but are also making award-worthy contributions to their subject matter or genre.

 Scores and weights are calculated for each reader and averaged evenly to generate a 100-point Script Score.
 Slated Analytics' Script Score indicates the overall quality of the screenplay in the following ways:

 90+ exceptional in every way; awards-worthy

 80+ excellent; a true asset to the production

 70+ above average; a solid blueprint for the film

 60+ below average; continued development recommended

-- Below 60 poor; needs significant improvement
+Below 60 poor; needs significant improvement

 Want to know more details on the ten attributes?